kinetic-fit/fit-android-issues/README.md

 If you need, please review the Test Plan and Test Scenarios documents in the repository to ensure that you understand the requirements for testing and reporting.

+## App version 2.5.2 (233) Mar 27, 2020
+Fixes a bug that caused some users to crash on startup after they migrated to beta Updates the fit file generator.

+## App version 2.5.1 (232) - Mar 26, 2020

+There is an issue in the app where it crashes on data deserialization from the sensor data.
+This update adds a deep copy operation on the Session class to see if this helps.
+Users may or may not see any changes in their app perfomance.

 ## App version 2.5.0 (231) - Mar 26, 2020

 This app version fixes issues with devices that use the Cycling Power Profile.